Where to Stay in Prague: Best Areas & Hotels

 For a family vacation to remember, the Residence Agnes is the place to stay.
 This four-star boutique hotel has spacious suites and family rooms that are both understated and elegant, making them as welcoming as the great staff.
 Guests are served a generous complimentary breakfast with special choices for the kids, and the hotel offers free transportation services to the airport and top tourist areas.
 The hotel is within a 10-minute walk to the Old Town tourist attractions, including St. Castulus Square and the Jewish Museum, and is close to dozens of restaurants.

-Although the Aparthotel City 5 is a bit removed in the Smichov neighborhood just south of the Little Quarter, the friendly and helpful staff members are more than happy to help plan your family's route to the city's most popular sites, either by nearby public transportation or by foot.
+Although the Aparthotel City 5 is a bit removed in the Smichov neighborhood, the friendly and helpful staff members are more than happy to help plan your family's route to the city's most popular sites, either by nearby public transportation or by foot.
 This is a small family-owned hotel that specializes in apartment-type rooms, each equipped with a kitchenette.
 Common areas are incredibly comfortable, including a children's play area equipped with toys and an ivy-trellised patio area for relaxation.

 Where to Stay in Prague for Romance